ledger-milazzo/how-is-milazzo-concept/README.md

 Consento can bring the experience of standardizing and organizing environmental sensor data.
 [Sensor Atlas](https://www.sensoratlas.com/), an open source tool that is compliant with the OSGI [Sensorthings](https://www.opengeospatial.org/standards/sensorthings) standard.

-We will help [members](https://github.com/ledger-milazzo/org#open-government) to connect sensors to a data storage and if more than a 100 sensors are collected we will help you with the visualization of this data in a homepage.
+We will help [members](https://github.com/ledger-milazzo/org#open-government) to connect sensors to a data storage and if more than a 30 sensors are established on different locations around the city we will help you with the visualization of this data in a homepage.